 The provost invites the university community to submit nominations for the Frank and Dorothy Humel Hovorka Prize.

 Nominations submitted by mid-March each year will be considered for award at commencement the following May.
-To make a submission, please download the nomination form below and provide
+To make a submission, please complete and submit the Qualtrics form below and provide

 - a letter of nomination (approximately two or three pages);